At the end of year 1, students should be able to:

 7 - 8

-i. states the need for a solution to a problemii. states some of the main findings of relevant research.
+i. explains the need for a solution to a problem3 - 4

 i. explain and justify the need for a solution to a problem for a specified client/target audience